mjmiguel/christmasList/README.md

 # ChristmasListv2
-Ispired by my previous christmasList project.
+Inspired by my previous christmasList project.

 My family needed a way to share christmas lists with each other so I made this: